Post

 Health Concerns of the Raw Food Diet

 Researchers have found that those who followed a raw food diet had a vitamin B12 deficiency, a vitamin found naturally in animal products that is crucial to nerve and red blood cell development.
-Another study found that those on a raw food diet had lower than average levels of plasma lycopene, which are thought to play a role in disease prevention.
-Lycopene is found in deep-red fruits like tomatoes, and are at their highest concentration when the tomato is cooked.
+Another study found that those on a raw food diet had lower than average levels of plasma lycopene, which is thought to play a role in disease prevention.
+Lycopene is found in deep-red fruits like tomatoes, and is at its highest concentration when the tomato is cooked.

 The Verdict